Conversion of Private Limited Company into LLP

 8. Filing of E-Form-3

-This form includes the information about the LLP Agreement filled between each partner & must be filed within 30 days from the conversion date of the company into an LLP.
+This form includes information about the LLP Agreement filled between each partner and must be filed within 30 days from the company’s conversion date into an LLP.

 Mandatory attachment: LLP Agreement